 Consequences of Default (any or all of the following could happen):

 If you have already defaulted on your student loan, you have options.
-Click here to find out what you can do to resolve your defaulted loan.
+Visit the Missouri Department of Higher Education website to find out what you can do to resolve your defaulted loan.

 Knowing your credit history may also help keep you on track.
 Everyone is entitled to a free credit report each year from all three of the credit bureaus and also if you are denied credit for any reason.